PSHE & RHE

-At Crawley Ridge, we aim to provide pupils with the knowledge, understanding, attitudes, values and skills that they need in order to reach their potential as individuals and within the community.
+At Crawley Ridge Infant School, we aim to provide pupils with the knowledge, understanding, attitudes, values and skills that they need in order to reach their potential as individuals and within the community.
 The children are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum so that they can contribute fully to the life of their school and beyond.
+Our curriculum builds upon the children’s first stages of development in EYFS through progressive and sequenced topics, which revolve around three key themes: relationships, health and well-being and living in the wider world.
 They should learn to recognise their own worth, interacting well and safely with others, and building positive relationships.
-This is reinforced by our behaviour strategy which is centered around the 3 principles of being ready, respectful and safe.
-Children are encouraged to reflect on their experiences and to understand how they are developing personally and socially, and are beginning to tackle some of the spiritual, moral, social and cultural issues that are part of growing up.
+This is reinforced by our behaviour policy which is centred around the school values of being Ready, Respectful and Safe.

 We actively promote British Values - Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of different faiths and beliefs.
 These values are taught explicitly through PSHE and RE, but are also met by delivering a broad and balanced curriculum.